meissadia/espnscrape/readme/template_README.md

 though that may change in the future.
 Contributions to this project are very welcome.

 ### Change Summary
-Version 0.6 - See the [CHANGELOG] for additional information
+Version 0.6.1 - See the [CHANGELOG] for additional information
-+ Schedule: Added ability to access [historical schedule data](#select-historic-schedule-data)
-+ Roster and Schedule creation now take keyword parameters for options
++ Schedule: bug fix for "TypeError: no implicit conversion of nil into String"

 ### Disclaimer
 `EspnScrape is not associated with ESPN or the NBA`